stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 });
 ```

-This can be valuable if you want to reference or link other materials.
+Custom annotations can be valuable if you want to reference or link to other materials.

 ![A custom annotation](../../assets/02-04-custom-annotation.png)